|Course Number||Course Title||CL||LAB||CR|

 Sports management is an exciting field because it offers a wide variety of career options and paths.
 Some of the areas include media, retail sports, sports travel, facility and event management.
 Whether a person’s dream job is coaching or promoting sporting events, understanding the business, legal and marketing aspects of sports management is an invaluable tool.

-The economic impact of the sports industry is $14.3 billion per year.
-The industry contributes 456,000 jobs with an average salary of $39,000 per job.
-According to the New Hampshire Job Outlook, a Public Relations Specialist earns over $50,000 with 21 openings per year.
-Many career opportunities exist in sports related fields, but such jobs require appropriate preparation.
+The economic impact of the sports industry is expected to rise from $60.5 billion in 2014 to $73.5 billion by 2019 in North America.* According to the New Hampshire Job Outlook, job growth for recreation workers job growth will be 7.5% from 2016-2026.** Many career opportunities exist in sports related fields, but such jobs require appropriate preparation.
 The thorough curriculum and relevant internship experiences offered by the Sports Management Program prepares NHTI students for immediate employment in the field, or for further studies on the baccalaureate or graduate levels.

 Transfer articulation agreements are in place with several four-year colleges, allowing our graduates to transfer to those institutions after completing their associate degree studies at NHTI.Graduates have opportunities in the such career areas as: